UCI-MIND/Address-to-UW-Madison-ADI/README.md

 By default, this script queries for FIPS codes from the most recent US Census (2020 as of writing).
 If you're running this script in the future (or if you're running retrospective studies), the variable `CENSUS_YEAR` near the top of the file `main.py` must be changed so the correct FIPS codes can be requested.
 Refer to the [FCC Area API documentation](https://geo.fcc.gov/api/census/#!/block/get_block_find) for more info.

-This should be set to align with the version of ADI dataset you wish to use.
+This should be set to align with the version(s) of the ADI dataset(s) you wish to use.

 ## ADI data

-Download your desired ADI dataset from the [Neighborhood Atlas website](https://www.neighborhoodatlas.medicine.wisc.edu/download).
+Download your desired ADI datasets from the [Neighborhood Atlas website](https://www.neighborhoodatlas.medicine.wisc.edu/download).
 Select these options: **12-digit FIPS codes**, **All States**, and your desired year/version.

+* If you know all your addresses are within a specific state, feel free to select the option for that state instead of "All States".

 Your download should be a .zip file containing 1 .txt and 1 .csv file.
-Place the .txt and .csv files in a folder named `adi-data` in the same folder as `main.py`.
+Place the .csv file in a folder named `adi-data` in the same folder as `main.py`.
 Running the script once will create this folder for you, or you can create it yourself.

+You can place multiple .csv files from the Neighborhood Atlas in the `adi-data` folder (different versions, different years, etc.) and the script will look up and report ADI scores from all of them in the results.

 ---

-The folder `adi-data` and files `secrets.json` and `address.csv` are untracked in this Git repository due to containing information specific to you.
+The folder `adi-data` and files `secrets.json` and `addresses.csv` are untracked in this Git repository due to containing information specific to you.

----

 # Running the script